 The good news is those kinds of docs are out there and with your help, I’ve put together a list of over 100 GPer-recommended specialists throughout the US and Europe.
 You’ll find the list below.
 My hope is that it makes building this part of your management plan a little easier.

 If you’d like guidance and support to help you build and implement the rest of your personalized management plan, be sure to check out the Living (Well!) with Gastroparesis Online Program.

 If you’d like to recommend a gastroenterologist or other healthcare provider specializing in the care of those with gastroparesis, please send an email to email@example.com with the name, location, and any feedback you’d like to share.

 Recommended Doctors – Click here to download (updated January 2018)

 Please note: I am not personally recommending or endorsing any of these physicians.
 This list is based solely on feedback received from other GPers.
 Just like everything else with gastroparesis, experiences will vary depending on circumstances, needs, goals, and preferences.
 The perfect doctor for someone else may not be the perfect doctor for you.
 Consider this list a starting point for research and don’t be afraid to continue looking if one physician isn’t a good fit for you.

 Other Ways to Find a Specialist

 As I continue to receive feedback and recommendations, I will periodically update this list.
 Hopefully it will cover all 50 states in the near future.
 In the meantime, here are two additional resources that may also be helpful to those looking for a specialist:

 - Enterra Therapy Directory of Surgeons (This can be a roundabout way to find a GI doctor who is familiar with gastroparesis.
-The listings in this directory are surgeons who implant the gastric neurostimator not GI doctors specializign in gastroparesis.
-However, you may be able to call their offices and ask which GI doctor(s) in your are refer patients to them for the neurostimulator.)
+The listings in this directory are surgeons who implant the gastric neurostimator not GI doctors specializing in gastroparesis.
+However, you may be able to call their offices and ask which GI doctor(s) in your area refer patients to them for the neurostimulator.)